USEPA/the-manifest-game/docs/README.md

 }
 ```

-The nodes array contains all the nodes, the edges are built at runtime.
-There are different types of nodes, each type
+The config files contains an array of nodes, the edges are built at runtime.
-requires a different configuration.
+There are different types of nodes which vary in their expected schema.

 ### Shared Node Properties